jblattgerste/TrainAR/Documentation/manual/Setup.md

 First, [download](https://unity3d.com/de/get-unity/download) and install the [Unity Hub](https://docs.unity3d.com/hub/manual/InstallHub.html).
 The Unity Hub allows you to easily install the correct Unity Editor version and corresponding packages that are needed for platform specific deployments.

-After installing Unity HUB, install **Unity Version 2022.3 (LTS)** as described in the [Unity Hub Documentation](https://docs.unity3d.com/hub/manual/InstallEditors.html).
+After installing Unity HUB, install **Unity 6.7 Alpha (`6000.7.0a6`)** as described in the [Unity Hub Documentation](https://docs.unity3d.com/hub/manual/InstallEditors.html).
-When installing Unity, make sure to also indlude the correct modules, depending on which kind of device you want to deploy the TrainAR trainings to:
+Ideally, use this exact Editor version to match the project.
+When installing Unity, make sure to also include the correct modules, depending on which kind of device you want to deploy the TrainAR trainings to:

 For Android choose Android Build Support.
 Make sure to have also Android SDK & NDK Tools and OpenJDK checked: